 Telugu Mini, $5 per month: Maa Music, TV5 News, Zee Cinemalu, News18, zoOm, News18 North East, Desi Bonus, Zee Purvaiya

 Willow Cricket Mini, $5 per month: Willow Cricket, Willow Extra

 Sling TV has several perks unique to the platform, as well as common features you would expect from most online streaming TV services.

 Sling TV already has competitive pricing models compared to the other live TV streaming services available, but its refer-a-friend program can trim down your bill even more.
 For every friend you refer to Sling TV, you and your friend will get a $5 discount for the following three months.
 Your friends will benefit, too, as they will get $5 off their first month.
 While these discounts only apply to one billing cycle, a $5 discount equates to getting a free month of an add-on pack.

 Sling TV routinely offers free devices when you sign up for a minimum period in advance.
 Past offers have included free Roku and AirTV Mini streamers, Google Assistant and Amazon Alexa devices, and more.
 Check Sling’s website regularly for the latest deals.

 Single stream versus multiple streams

 Only certain subscription packages allow for multiple simultaneous streams.
 If you opt for the basic package, Sling Orange, you’ll be restricted to streaming from just one device at a time.
 You can easily jump from your tablet to your streaming set-top box, for instance, but you can’t use both at the same time.
-The other, more expensive subscription plans allow for up to three simultaneous streams.

 Cloud DVR and Cloud DVR Plus